Connect with a certified trainer for free

 Symptoms

-• Constant pain in the hip, even at rest
+• Constant hip pain that may continue even during rest

-• Severe pain in the groin, thigh or buttocks
+• Pain that spreads to the groin, thigh, or buttocks

 When to see a doctor